*5. Searching PubMed with MeSH

 4. Does the search (or part of the search) fit a search template? ________________________

 5. Go to the MeSH database, find and select the first heading or heading/subheading combination and add it to the “Search Builder” box.
-Step by step:
+Detailed instructions:

 • Search for the heading for your concept.